ppsp-team/EpigeneSys/README.md

 PavlovianConditioning : Izhikevich's 2007 paper second experiment to test his model.
 We have different interconnected groups of neurons, and we artificially realease dopaming when a neuron from group 1 is activated.
 The goal is to check that synapses coming from group 1 actually reinforce themselves more that the other ones.

-SimpleConditioning : a slightly simpler version with only 2 neuron groups.
+SimpleConditioning : a slightly simpler version with only 2 neuron groups, cf SimpleConditioningDiagram.jpg

 XOR.py : Implementation of the XOR function with respect to Izhikevich's 2007 model.